jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Williams, J., Evans, C., & King, L. (2012).
 The impact of universal design for learning Instruction on lesson planning.
 International Journal of Learning, 18(4).

-#### Instructional messages

-Instructional messages should be clearly relevant and actionable ("WIIFM/what's in it for me principle").
-In addition, Booth (2011) summarizes Chip and Dan Heath’s best practices for powerful messages, which they organize as an acronym (SUCCESs) but I present here differently:

-- get attention, hold interest: **UNEXPECTED, STORIES**
-- facilitate comprehension: **SIMPLE, CONCRETE**
-- appeal and persuade: **CREDIBLE, EMOTIONAL**

 #### Activities

 ##### Stop and think